 Brachiopoda are commonly known as

-Externally they are similar to the bivalve molluscs, see Terebratulina caputserpentis left.
+Externally they are similar to the bivalve molluscs, see Terebratulina caputserpentis above.

-The pedicle or ventral valve is usually larger than the brachial or dorsal valve (see right).
+The pedicle or ventral valve is usually larger than the brachial or dorsal valve (see below).
 All living species are

 less than 10 cm long, though fossils can reach 30 cm long.